jharrels/scummy/README.md

 [![Scummy][scummy-gallery]](https://j-topia.com/images/scummy_gallery.png)

 Scummy is a well designed, clean, and modern front-end for SCUMMVM.
 For those who aren't familiar, SCUMMVM is an application which allow you to run classic graphic adventure and roleplaying games on modern systems.
-While it is a fantastic application that has given many a chance to relive their childhood favorites, I find the user interface a little old school.
+It is a fantastic application that has given many a chance to relive their childhood favorites, with minimal fuss.

-Why didn't I just contribute to the SCUMMVM project?
-Because I am a horrible C/C++ developer and quite honestly, I wasn't sure what I was looking at when I snagged the source code.
-I am used to working with web technologies, so I thought about providing a front-end for those who would like to use one as a way of giving back to the SCUMMVM community.

 A list of resources that I find helpful are listed in the acknowledgements.